zama-ai/tfhe-rs/README.md

 ## Getting started

+> [!Important]
+> **TFHE-rs** released its first stable version v1.0.0 in February 2025, stabilizing the high-level API for the x86 CPU backend.

 ### Cargo.toml configuration
 To use the latest version of `TFHE-rs` in your project, you first need to add it as a dependency in your `Cargo.toml`: